mistakenelf/fm/README.md

 ## Getting Started

-Follow the instructures below to get setup for local development
+Follow the instructions below to get setup for local development

 1. Clone the repo